-Experience and expertise: Mr Scrimshaw brings a unique understanding of the requirements of building disruptive brands and businesses worldwide.
+MR BRENT SCRIMSHAW NON-EXECUTIVE DIRECTOR EXPERIENCE AND Mr Scrimshaw brings a unique understanding of the requirements EXPERTISE of building disruptive brands and businesses worldwide.
 During a 19-year career with Nike Inc. where he held the position of Vice President and Chief Executive of Western Europe amongst other leadership roles and was a member of the global corporate leadership team where he was responsible for many of Nike's major growth and brand strategies worldwide.
-He is now the CEO and Executive Director of Enero Group Limited (ASX: EGG) and is also a non-executive director of Kathmandu Holdings Limited (ASX/NZX:
+He is now the Chief Executive Officer and Executive Director of Enero Group Limited (ASX:EGG) and is also a non-executive director of Kathmandu Holdings Limited (ASX/NZX: KMD) Other current directorships Kathmandu Holdings Limited (ASX/NZX: KMD), since 2018 Enero Group Limited (ASX: EGG) since 2020 Former directorships Catapult Sports Ltd (ASX: CAT), from 2014 to 2020 (last 3 years) Special responsibilities Chair of the Remuneration Committee Interest in shares 108,918 Interest in options 3,500,000

-KMD)

-Other current directorships: Kathmandu Holdings Limited (ASX/NZX: KMD), since 2018

-Enero Group Limited (ASX: EGG) since 2020

-Former directorships (last 3 years): Catapult Sports Ltd (ASX: CAT), from 2014 to 2020

-Special responsibilities: Chair of the Remuneration Committee

-Interests in shares: 108,918 Interests in options: 3,500,000